 Al Sharpton to eulogize Arkansas teen fatally shot by deputy

 LITTLE ROCK, Ark.
 (AP) — The Rev. Al Sharpton and an attorney who represented George Floyd’s family are speaking at the memorial for a white Arkansas teenager shot dead by a deputy.
-The shooting of 17-year-old Hunter Brittain has drawn the attention of civil rights activists nationally.
-Sharpton planned to deliver the eulogy at Tuesday’s memorial.
+The shooting of 17-year-old Hunter Brittain has drawn the attention of civil rights activists nationally, who say it highlights the need for interracial support to address police shootings.
+Sharpton plans to deliver the eulogy at Tuesday’s memorial in Beebe.
 The ceremony will also feature remarks by Ben Crump, who represented Floyd’s family after his death.
 A Lonoke County sheriff’s deputy shot the 17-year-old Brittain during a traffic stop on June 23.
 Authorities have released few details about the shooting.
 Brittain’s family has said he was unarmed and holding a jug of antifreeze.